MurphyPone/murphypone.github.io/src/content/voyager.md

 ### Parity Check

-A simple Parity-bit Check code uses an additional bit denoting the even or odd parity of a messages Hamming Weight which is appended to the message to serve as a mechanism for error detection (but not correction since it provides no means of determing the position of error).
+A simple Parity-bit Check code uses an additional bit denoting the even or odd parity of a messages Hamming Weight which is appended to the message to serve as a mechanism for error detection (but not correction since it provides no means of determining the position of error).

-- Such methods are inadeqaute for multi-bit errors of matching parity e.g., 2 bit flips might still pass a parity check, despite a corrupted message
+- Such methods are inadequate for multi-bit errors of matching parity e.g., 2 bit flips might still pass a parity check, despite a corrupted message

 | data | Hamming Weight | Code (even parity) | odd |
 |------|------------------| --------------------|-----|